 We may store or transfer some or all of your personal data to “third countries” – particularly the United States – which are are/is part of the European Economic Area (the “EEA” consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
-“Third countries” may not have data protection laws that are as strong as those in the EU or the EEA.
-This means that we will take additional steps in order to ensure that your personal data is treated just as safely and securely as it would be within France and under the GDPR as follows.
+“Third countries” may not have data protection laws that are as strong as those in the UK and/or the EEA.
+This means that we will take additional steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and/or EEA and under the GDPR as follows.

 Where we transfer your data to a third party based in the US, this may be protected if they are part of the EU-US Privacy Shield.
 This requires that third party to provide data protection to standards similar to those in Europe.
 More information is available from the European Commission.

-Please contact us for further information about the particular data protection mechanism used by us when transferring your personal data to a third country.
+Please use the contact page to contact us for further information about the particular data protection mechanism used by us when transferring your personal data to a third country.

 We may sometimes contract with the following third parties to supply certain services.
 These may include payment processing, delivery, and marketing.
 In some cases, those third parties may require access to some or all of your personal data that we hold.

 If any of your personal data is required by a third party, as described above, we rely on them to ensure that your personal data is handled safely, securely, and in accordance with your rights, and the third party’s obligations under the law.
 We are not responsible for any third party data breaches that make take place as we do not control their systems.

 In some limited circumstances, we may be legally required to share certain personal data, which might include yours, if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a government authority.